Get Tasty Homegrown Runner Beans With Our Guide That Includes A Rame Design

 halo blight infection

-As this is a bacterial disease it is already in the plant, most likely in the seeds.
+As this is a bacterial disease, it is already in the plant, most likely in the seeds.
 Seeds that are past their sow by date could have these bacteria in them, so make sure you don’t use any seeds after their sow by date.

 You might also have bought an infected batch of seeds.
 But don’t worry, as the disease affects young plants, you can just remove the plants from the soil and sow new ones, ideally from a newly bought packet to avoid sowing more infected seeds.
 Halo blight does not stay in the soil like late blight does, so it won’t affect the location of next year’s plants.